 - Parking with no permit, or not properly displaying permit

 - Parking an unregistered vehicle

 - Parking on grass, driveway, roadway

 Accident and Vehicle Damage

-Should an accident or vehicle damage occur, please report the incident to the local police department by dialing 911.
+Should an accident or vehicle damage occur on campus, please contact the Department of Police Services by dialing 724-334-6120.
+If an accident occurs off campus, please report the incident to the local police department by dialing 911.